 3.4.2 Tender Notices – format and content

-In addition to any other means of publication, Tender Notices must be published on the website or system nominated by the Secretary using the applicable form.
+For open tenders, in addition to any other means of publication, Tender Notices must be published on the website or system nominated by the Secretary using the applicable form.
 If Tender Documentation is not included in the Tender Notice, then the Tender Notice must provide details about how to obtain access to the Tender Documentation.

 Tools and support

 The Victorian Government tender system Tenders VIC is the nominated system for the publication of Tender Notices.

 The Practitioners Toolkit includes key documents, guidance and information relating to the Ministerial Directions and Instructions.